brainhack-vandy/projects/manifold_tuning.md

 ### Title

-Neural Spiking Ensembles: Dynamics of Representational Geometry
+Neural Manifolds: Representational Geometries of Dynamic Spiking Ensembles

 ### Short description and the goals for the BrainHack Vanderbilt